Do you live locally off-campus?

 How can I find out about what's going on at SUNY Delhi?

-~ Be sure to regularly check your student email and your mailbox located in Farrell Center.
+~ Be sure to regularly check your student email and your mailbox located in Farrell Center (Yes, you too have a mailbox, see the next question).
 Visit the SUNY Delhi website for Current Student information, Student Activities, Athletics events etc. Take a look at the Digital Screens for upcoming activities and pictures from recent events.

 Do I have a student mailbox?

 Yes!!
 All students taking classes on the SUNY Delhi campus have a mailbox, whether you live on-campus or you are a commuter.
-The student mailroom is located on the second floor of the Farrell Student and Community Center.
+The Student Mail Center is located on the second floor of the Farrell Student and Community Center.

 Where can I start to look for potential Off-Campus Housing?